MohammadMaftoun/Generative-AI-in-Healthcare/README.md

 # Introduction

 Generative AI has made significant strides in healthcare, with models capable of creating artificial medical images and tabular data, discovering potential drug compounds, EHR, and simulated clinical scenarios.
-This repository seeks to be a collaborative platform for exploring these technologies, discussing their impact on healthcare, and handling their challenges.
+This repository aims to be a collaborative platform for exploring these technologies, discussing their impact on healthcare, and handling their challenges.

 # Applications in Healthcare
 Generative AI models have various applications in healthcare, including: